Vifa: Collaboration with other brands

 To establish itself on the international market, Vifa was represented by the sales company SISO.
-For a brief period around 1980, export units would therefore also carry the SISO logo.
+For a brief period in the late 70's and early 80's, export units would therefore also carry a SISO label.

-From the 1980s and well into the new millennium, Vifa-built speaker drivers were highly popular among respected loudspeaker brands, such as Aerial Acoustics, Apogee Electronics, Dali, Snell Acoustics, Vandersteen Audio, and many more.
+From the 1980s and well into the new millennium, Vifa speaker drivers were widely used among respected loudspeaker brands, such as Aerial Acoustics, Apogee, Dali, JPW, Mission, Ruark, Snell Acoustics, Sony, Thiel, Vandersteen Audio, and many more.

-Vifa collaborated with Danish textile manufacturer, Kvadrat, to design its wireless Bluetooth speakers.